Under the Queensland planning legislation, infrastructure charges are triggered and issued on development approvals for:

 Under the planning legislation, a levied charge paid to a local government must be used to provide trunk infrastructure.
-Council’s planning scheme identifies trunk infrastructure in Schedule 9.2-Schedule of Works of its Local Government Infrastructure Plan (LGIP).
+Council’s planning scheme identifies trunk infrastructure in its Local Government Infrastructure Plan (LGIP).

 Development approvals issued prior to 1 July 2011:

 - Infrastructure contributions and/or charges continue to apply in accordance with the development approval and legislation at the time issued.

 Development approvals issued from:

 - 1 July 2011 are governed by Local Government Charges Resolutions in accordance with the Sustainable Planning Act 2009 and the State Planning Regulatory Provision Adopted Charges.

 - 3 July 2017 are governed by Local Government Charges Resolutions in accordance with the Planning Act 2016 and the Planning Regulation 2017.

 The Charges Resolution refers to and is to be read in conjunction with the Local Government Infrastructure Plan contained as within Council's Planning Scheme.

 The Noosa Shire Council Charges Resolution (No.5,1) 2020 was adopted on 16 October 2020 by Council.